SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 In this task you will setup the environment for the lab by signing in to Power BI.

-*Important: If you have already signed in to Power BI, continue from the next task.*
+**Important**: If you have already signed in to Power BI, continue from the next task.

 1. To open Microsoft Edge, on the taskbar, click the Microsoft Edge program shortcut.